 This cenote requires more of a road trip, but it’s totally worth it.
-Cenote Ik-Kil is located two hours from Tulum, but only five minutes from Chichen Itza.
+Cenote Ik-Kil is located two hours from Tulum, but only five minutes from Chichen Itza, so it’s often visited on tours to Chichen Itza from Tulum.
 This astonishing Mayan ruin features an incredible pyramid structure and is one of the Seven Wonders of the World!
 I recommend staying nearby so you can see both this amazing cenote and the ruins easily and get there early before crowds arrive later in the day.

 Cenote Ik Kil is an EXTREMELY deep cenote – both in terms of how far into the ground it is and then how deep the water is.
-The surface of the water starts at 80 feet (25 meters) below ground level and then the water itself is 160 feet (50 meters) deep!
+The surface of the water starts at 25 meters (80 feet) below ground level and then the water itself is 50 meters (160 feet) deep!
 If you’re not a confident swimmer, a life jacket here is a must.

 Once you arrive, you’ll have to take the stairs down to the cenote as you can’t jump from the top of this one.
 There are a couple of really great viewing points to pause at along the staircase, so bring your camera!